egslava/android-kotlin-textureview-example/README.md

-# Android Kotlin Textureview Example
+# Android Kotlin Textureview Example (easy)
 How to use TextureView with OpenGL in your Android project?
 Example written in Kotlin! :-) A very simple example is about how to initialize OpenGL context on Android.

 This example is not about stability, but about simplicity so you could overview and understand the whole process of OpenGL context initialization under Android.
+If you see a bit more complex example (15 lines more), please, [see another example](https://github.com/egslava/Example-Android-TextureView-OpenGL-Stable).

-This minimalistic example requires less than 80 lines of Kotlin code:
+This minimalistic example requires less than 60 lines of Kotlin code:
 ```Kotlin
 class MainActivity : AppCompatActivity() {